felixelex/trajnetplusplusbaselines/README.rst

 **Interpretation of results:**

 In the comparison of the two different kinds of models (with or without interaction encoder), the errors for predictions using the vanilla model are much higher compared to using a directional model.
-This makes sens, because the vanilla model does not take into account the interaction between pedestrians, whereas the model using a directional interaction encoder considers the interaction between pedestrians.
+This makes sense, because the vanilla model does not take into account the interaction between pedestrians, whereas the model using a directional interaction encoder considers the interaction between pedestrians.
 Therefore it is logical that for all three data sets, we have lower errors for the model using a interaction encoder.
 These interaction encoders were either 'directional' or on the training with real data we tested also the 'attention MLP' encoder.

 Having a look at the difference of using a directional or an attention MLP encoder in the real dataset we can see that the performance is very similar.
 Although training took a lot longer for the attention MLP model.